 Table of Contents

 Owning a brownstone requires not just a sizeable monetary investment but also a significant time investment.
 For that investment to be worth it, you should feel ready to stay settled for at least seven to ten years.
 The purchase price alone can run into the millions, and that’s before you factor in harder to predict costs such as insurance, maintenance, and renovations.

-You’ll want to have a sizeable reserve fund in store after you’ve completed the purchase.
+You’ll want to have a sizable reserve fund in-store after you’ve completed the purchase.
 None of this prevents a first-time buyer from investing in a brownstone, but they need to feel confident they’re going to stay put for ten-plus years.
 Otherwise, the costs don’t make it viable.

 You’ll pay more in financing but less in taxesYou’ll pay more in financing but less in taxes

 With asking prices in the millions, financing a brownstone won’t be easy.
 You’ll need a high credit score and good credit history to get the funds required.
 But once you’ve completed the purchase, you can look forward to lower property taxes.
 Compared to similarly-sized apartments, brownstones usually have much lower property taxes.

 Properties in large multi-unit apartments are assessed at 45% of their value.
 By contrast, single-family buildings such as brownstones and townhouses are only assessed at 6% of their value.
 The savings don’t just stop there.
 You’ll no longer have to pay maintenance fees and common charges, which can cost you as much $20,000 in annual expenses.

 You’ll need to pay for façade maintenance regularlyYou’ll need to pay for façade maintenance regularly